 When your washer isn’t working right, the solution may be as simple as switching up detergents, tightening a hose or leveling the appliance.
 Some issues will require professional help so it’s important to know what you can do yourself and what you’ll need a service call for.
-Our guide will help walk you through washing machine troubleshooting for some possible issues.
+Doing laundry without a washer isn’t ideal, so our guide will help walk you through washing machine troubleshooting for some possible issues.

 If you have a front load washer, a dirty drain pump filter can be a common cause of the issues listed below, like problems draining, spinning and odor.
 First, try cleaning the drain pump filter to remove any debris or lint, as well as residual water.
 Check your Owner’s Manual for model-specific cleaning instructions or use Maytag Product Help if you have a Maytag® washer.
 If cleaning the drain pump filter doesn't fix the problem, read on for additional troubleshooting steps.

 Always consult your appliance’s Owner's Manual or Installation Instructions before attempting any repairs.
 If you have a Maytag® washer and you’re seeing an error code on your console, diagnose the issue using this top load washer or front load washer error code guide.

 Is the drain hose kinked or clogged?

 Is the end of the drain hose the correct height above the floor?